arcus/education_fellows/intro-to-r.md

 <!--

-author:   Joy Payton, Arcus Education, Children's Hospital of Philadelphia
+author:   Joy Payton
 email:    paytonk@chop.edu
-version:  0.0.2
+version:  1.0.1
 language: en
 narrator: US English Female
 comment:  Learn to use R and RStudio in this introduction that uses an Arcus training lab.